 The Laboratory is operated by the INR of the Russian Academy of Sciences.
 It is managed as an observatory, with very long duration experiments.
 It is the oldest facility in the world built specifically for scientific research.
 M. Markov, the Head of Nuclear Physics Division of the Academy of Sciences of the USSR, obtained in 1966 a special Decree of the Soviet Government and construction of the Baksan Neutrino Observatory started under Mount Andyrchi in the Caucasus.
-A new village, called 'Neutrino', was built as a part of the original project in a previously empty space with personnel providing all necessary services (heating station, water supply system, first medical help, transportation, safety, etc.).
+A new village, called "Neutrino", was built as a part of the original project in a previously empty space with personnel providing all necessary services (heating station, water supply system, first medical help, transportation, safety, etc.).
 The staff directly related to science is 50-60.
 The scientific activity started under the leadership of Alexander Chudakov and George Zatsepin.
 The access is horizontal via two dedicated tunnels, with train transportation.

-A large hall, $24x24x16 \text{ m}^3$ in volume, 300 m deep, hosts the Baksan Underground Scintillation Telescope.
+A large hall, $24 \times 24 \times 16$ m in volume, 300 m deep, hosts the Baksan Underground Scintillation Telescope.
 BUST is ready to observe neutrinos from galactic supernovae since 1978.
-Another hall, $60x10x12 \text{ m}^3$ at a vertical depth of 2100 m, hosts SAGE, the Gallium Germanium Neutrino Telescope.
-In this lab the muon flux is $3x10^{-5} \text{ m}^{-2}\text{s}^{-1}$.
-The neutron flux (E>1 MeV) is $1.4x10^{-3} \text{ m}^{-2} \text{ s}^{-1}$.
-The Rn activity is 40 Bq/m3 with a fresh air input of 60 000 m3/h.

-The construction of a larger and deeper hall, about 40 000 m3 in volume, was started in 1990 and stopped in 1992, when the Soviet Union collapsed.
+Another hall, $60 \times 10 \times 12$ m at a vertical depth of 2100 m, hosts SAGE. the Gallium Germanium Neutrino Telescope.
+In this lab the muon flux is $3 \times 10^{-5} \text{ m}^{-2} \text{ s}^{-1}$ .
+The neutron flux (E > 1 MeV) is $1.4 \times 10^{-3} \text{ m}^{-2} \text{ s}^{-1}$ .
+The Rn activity is 40 Bq/m with a fresh air input of 60 000 m/h.
+The construction of a larger and deeper hall, about 40 000 m in volume, was started in 1990 and stopped in 1992, when the Soviet Union collapsed.
 The fate of this unfinished construction is under discussion.
-Low Background Chambers with volume from 100 to 300 m3 are used for R&D of dark matter and neutrinoless $\beta\beta$ decay search as well as for gravitational wave search and for some geophysics measurements.
+Low Background Chambers with volume from 100 to $300 \text{ m}^3$ are used for research and development of Dark Matter and neutrinoless decay search as well as for gravitational wave search and for some geophysics measurements.
 The number of users is 30-35.

-For the sake of completeness, I report information on two mines in East Europe, which may turn of interest in the near future as underground facilities.
+For the sake of completeness, I report information on two more facilities in East Europe, which may turn of interest in the near future as underground laboratories.

-The Polkowice-Sieroszowice mine in Poland.
+The Polkowice-Sieroszowice mine in Poland

 Situated near Wrocław, south-west of Poland, is easily accessible from the Wroclaw airport and from the A4 motor-way, 950 km from CERN.
-The Sieroszowice mine (178 km2 of underground excavation area), belongs to the KGHM holding of copper mines and metallurgic plants.
-Existing big chambers in salt: volume: 85 x 15 x 20 m3, at a depth of about 950 m from the surface (2200 m.w.e.).
-Very low humidity, temperature ~350, and very low natural radioactivity of the salt rock.
-Work together with the mine management staff is going on to start the initial laboratory in 2010.
+The Sieroszowice mine (178 km of underground excavation area), belongs to the KGHM holding of copper mines and metallurgic plants.
+Existing big chambers in salt: volume: $85 \times 15 \times 20$ m, at a depth of about 950 m from the surface (2200 m.w.e.).
+Very low humidity, temperature ~ 35°C, and very low natural radioactivity of the salt rock.
+Work together with the mine management staff is going on to start the initial laboratory in 2011.

-The Unirea salt mine, in Romania.
+The Unirea salt mine, in Romania

 It is situated in Unirea salt mine, in Slanic Prahova town, in Prahova County, in sub-Carpathians hills, about 100 km N from Bucharest.
-In this environment, a Low Background Radiation Laboratory has been situated at a depth of 208 m beneath the surface at water equivalent thickness of ~600 m.
+In this environment, a Low Background Radiation Laboratory has been situated at a depth of 208 m beneath the surface at water equivalent thickness of $\sim 600$ m.
 This mine consists of a hive-like structure composed of more galleries 32 or 36 meters wide, 52 to 57 m height and hundreds of meter long.
-Also it must be pointed out the remarkable stability of the microenvironment characterized by a constant temperature all over the years of 12° C and relative humidity of 60 to 65 %.
+Also it must be pointed out the remarkable stability of the microenvironment characterized by a constant temperature all over the years of 12°C and relative humidity of 60 to 65%.

-2.2 Asia
+2.2.
+Asia